On this page you will find the latest information on council services and facilities affected by the coronavirus (COVID-19) outbreak, including:

 - Which services and facilities remain suspended.

 Search from the list below to find the information you need:

 Children centres (Start Well)

 Westfield, Westleigh, Platt Bridge, Atherton and Ince centres have cancelled all their sessions delivered across our communities.
 Parents who have booked on have been notified via text.
-You can contact the centre's if you require any other information.

 Digital resources promoting early learning, health and wellness are being shared with families and all centres are providing food parcels to vulnerable families.

 If you require any support or advice, please contact the Health Visiting Duty Team on 01942 483689.

 Dementia support - Later Life and Memory Service (LLAMS)

 LLAMS are no longer accepting routine referrals for memory assessment and diagnosis.
 No routine face-to-face visits will take place.